 You have to spend time with each exercise though, you can't just rush through things.
-You won't be able to play all of the exercises up to speed on day 1, so you should revisit them again and again until you get them perfected.
+You won't be able to play all of the exercises up to speed on day 1, so you should revisit them repeatedly until you get them perfected.

 The book urges you to use the metronome and increase your BPM as you can.

-The reason I like the concept behind this guitar book is that it forces the student to pick up the guitar every single day.
+I like the concept behind this guitar book because it forces the student to pick up the guitar every day.
 The only way to progress at the guitar is to practice regularly, and by its nature, this 1 exercise per day book sets out to do just that.

-The book has an audio file for each exercise, as well as backing tracks to play along with.
+The book has an audio file for each exercise and backing tracks to play along with.
 These can be accessed through the Hal Leonard publishing company's website.